-For this satisfying dish we recommend using both beef chuck and short ribs, which add richness.
+For this satisfying dish, which comes from islander John Keolanui, we recommend using both beef chuck and short ribs, which add richness.

 - 1 (28-oz.) can whole peeled tomatoes